blue-pho3nix/org2ip-asn/README.md

 ## Why Multiple Names Help You Out

 - A company is registered under many organization names.
-For example, IBM: `IBM`, `IBM Cloud`, `International Business Machines Corporation`, and more.
+For example, IBM: `IBM`, `IBM Cloud`, `International Business Machines Corporation`, other acquisitions, and more.
 - Each name you pass is looked up separately, and the results are merged, so list every entity and acquisition you want covered.

 ## Rate Limiting